 means that the syringe barrel is thick to the point at which angle of injection is inhibited would result in the loss of syringe contents in the event of a syringe failure.

-Needle and Syringe Programmes are complex interventions, usually containing a broad range of services, parameters and principles.
-In particular NSPs can include the provision of basic medical assistance such as management of wounds, serve as a centre for referring clients to other organisations in order to receive treatment for drug dependence, HIV care, support and treatment, as well as other medical and social services.
-Distribution of injecting equipment should be accompanied by information work, particularly offering clarifications regarding the risks associated with certain injecting practices as well as the advantages of using alternative (non-injecting) modes of administration and injecting instruments such as low dead space syringes and needles.
-WHO also recommends the distribution of other injecting paraphernalia such as sterile water, alcohol swabs, filters, tourniquets, cookers for preparing the injectable solutions, and acidifiers that increase the solubility of some psychoactive substances.
+Needle and Syringe Programmes (NSP) are complex interventions, usually containing a broad range of services, parameters and principles.
+NSPs can include the provision of basic medical assistance such as managing wounds, serving as a centre for referring clients to other organisations to receive treatment for drug dependence, HIV care, support and treatment, as well as other medical and social services.
+Distribution of injecting equipment should be accompanied by information work, particularly offering clarification regarding the risks associated with certain injecting practices as well as the advantages of using alternative (non-injecting) modes of administration and injecting instruments such as low dead space syringes and needles.
+WHO also recommends the distribution of other injecting paraphernalia such as sterile water, alcohol swabs, filters, tourniquets, cookers for preparing injectable solutions, and acidifiers that increase the solubility of some psychoactive substances.

-Where it is impossible to distribute injecting equipment, it is essential to inform the users of the risks associated with sharing and specific methods to minimise the risks if sharing is inevitable such as the use of sterilisation supplies.
+Where it is impossible to distribute injecting equipment, it is essential to inform the users of the risks associated with sharing and specific methods to minimise the risks if sharing is inevitable such as using sterilisation supplies.

 Opioid Agonist Treatment

-Opioid agonist treatment (OAT), also known as substitution maintenance therapy, is considered a vital intervention for its direct benefits and for the access to a range of other HIV prevention and harm reduction services.
+Opioid agonist treatment (OAT), also known as substitution maintenance therapy, is considered a vital intervention for its direct benefits and access to a range of other HIV prevention and harm reduction services.

 Access to OAT promotes transition to non-injecting modes of administering drugs/reduction in injecting incidence.
-Along with supporting motivation for choosing non-injecting modes of administration OAT reduces the number of injections including the number of unsafe injections thus directly influencing the likelihood of HIV transmission.
-In addition, OAT has been shown to stabilise psycho-emotional state of PWUD thus facilitating safer behaviours, reducing risk of incarceration, and improved access and adherence to treatment of HIV infection.
+Along with supporting motivation for choosing non-injecting modes of administration, OAT reduces the number of injections, including the number of unsafe injections, thus directly influencing the likelihood of HIV transmission.
+In addition, OAT has been shown to stabilise psycho-emotional state of PWUD, facilitating safer behaviours, reducing risk of incarceration, and improving access and adherence to treatment of HIV infection.

 It should be noted here that low effectiveness of other methods of treating drug dependence (apart from OAT) does not allow considering them as significant HIV prevention methods among PWID.
 However, access to other modalities of substance use disorder treatment responds to essential demands of PWUD and increases the attractiveness of HIV prevention programmes.
 Compulsory treatment of substance use disorders is not an effective strategy and is not recommended.